-Dyslipidemia is a lipid metabolism disorder characterized by the increasing total cholesterol, Low Density Lipoprotein (LDL) cholesterol, triacylglycerol (TG) above normal values and decrease of cholesterol levels of high density lipoprotein (HDL) in the blood.
+Dyslipidemia is a lipid metabolism disorder characterized by the increasing total cholesterol, Low-Density Lipoprotein (LDL) cholesterol, triacylglycerol (TG) above normal values and a decrease in cholesterol levels of high-density lipoprotein (HDL) in the blood.
 LDL is a lipoprotein that serves to transport cholesterol from the liver to the peripheral tissues.
 Meanwhile, HDL is a lipoprotein that functions to bring cholesterol from the peripheral tissue back to the liver.
 Thus, HDL works in preventing the buildup of cholesterol in the body.
-Increasing LDL-C and triacylglycerol have a correlation with poor cardiovascular circumstances1.
+Increasing LDL-C and triacylglycerol have a correlation with poor cardiovascular circumstances.1

-Lipids derived from food will undergo digestion process in the intestine into free fatty acids, triacylglycerol, phospholipids and cholesterol.
-In the free fatty acid intestine, triacylglycerol, phospholipids and cholesterol are processed and absorbed into the bloodstream in the form of chylomicrons.
+Lipids derived from food will undergo digestion process in the intestine into free fatty acids, triacylglycerol, phospholipids, and cholesterol.
+In the free fatty acid intestine, triacylglycerol, phospholipids, and cholesterol are processed and absorbed into the bloodstream in the form of chylomicrons.
 High levels of lipids in the diet will cause cholesterol absorption increasing during digestion in the intestine.
-Increased lipid absorption may lead to conditions of dyslipidemia2.

-Indonesia is a country that has a diversity of plants.
-One of the typical Indonesian fruit is the Pacitanese sweet orange (Citus sinensis (L.) Osbeck).
-Pacitanese orange is a type of sweet orange that goes into taxonomy citrus sinensis.
-In addition to have a sweet taste of chemical compounds in Pacitanese orange potentially as an alternative treatment of dyslipidemia.
-In general, the composition of orange contains multivitamins, especially vitamin C, water soluble fiber (pectin), flavonoids include hesperidin and d-limonene345.
+Increased lipid absorption may lead to conditions of dyslipidemia.2 Indonesia is a country that has a diversity of plants.
+One of the typical Indonesian fruit is the Pacitanese sweet orange (Citrus sinensis (L.) Osbeck).
+Pacitanese orange is a type of sweet orange that goes into taxonomy Citrus sinensis.
+In addition to having a sweet taste of chemical compounds in Pacitanese orange potentially as an alternative treatment of dyslipidemia.
+In general, the composition of orange contains multi vitamins, especially vitamin C, water soluble fiber (pectin), flavonoids include hesperidin and d-limonene.^{3,4,5}

-D-limonene is a chemical compound that has a fairly low toxicity.
+D-limonene is a chemical compound that has a relatively low toxicity.
 In a study has been done proposed that d-limonene compounds do not cause mutagenic, carcinogenic, or nephrotoxic that are at risk to humans.
-In the citrus sinensis group is d-limonene.
+In the Citrus sinensis group is d-limonene.
 The d-limonene compound of Pacitanese orange may affect PPAR.
 PPAR (Peroxisome proliferator-activated receptors) is a transcription factor of super family nuclear receptors.
-PPAR circulating with its ligand may affect lipid metabolism5.
-The mechanism of PPAR in affecting total cholesterol is by inhibiting NPC1L1 activity in the intestinal wall.
-NP1C1 is a transporter in charge of bringing cholesterol into the blood6.
+PPAR circulating with its ligand may affect lipid metabolism.5 The mechanism of PPAR in affecting total cholesterol is by inhibiting NPC1L1 activity in the intestinal wall.
+NP1C1 is a transporter in charge of bringing cholesterol into the blood.6